Potrimpo/menubot/README.md

 ### Testing

-There are _some_ executable tests, though not a whole lot of coverage.
+There are _some_ executable tests, though not a whole lot of coverage yet.
-Testing the bot is important, but very difficult to do, due to the way the server responds to requests.

 To run some of these tests, values must be added to the `local-dev-variables.js` file